Using your GPU with CuPy

 We start by generating an image using Python and NumPy code.
 We want to compute a convolution on this input image once on the host and once on the device, and then compare both the execution times and the results.

-In an iPython shell or a Jupyter notebook, we can write and execute the following code on the host.
-The pixel values will be zero everywhere except for a regular grid of single pixels having value one, very much like a Dirac’s delta function; hence the input image is named deltas.
+We can write and execute the following code on the host in an iPython shell or a Jupyter notebook.
+The pixel values will be zero everywhere except for a regular grid of single pixels having value one, very much like a Dirac delta function; hence the input image is named diracs.

 PYTHON